gae-ric/ITI_Project/documentation/README.md

 [slides.pdf](./slides.pdf) \
-Slides containing additional visual information about the project.
+Slides describing the project in details.